OpenNebula/website/content/product/virtual_machines_operation/virtual_machines_networking/vn_templates.md

   1  user          users        private         0          virbr0  rdy         0
 ```

 The network is now ready.
-Users can create VMs and attach their interfaces to the newly created Virtual Network, by simply adding `NIC = [ NETWORK = private ]` or selecting it through Sunstone.
+Users can create VMs and attach their interfaces to the newly created Virtual Network simply by adding `NIC = [ NETWORK = private ]` or selecting it through Sunstone.

 {{< alert title="Note" color="success" >}}
-Note that for using the newly created Virtual Network, the user needs to define an Address Range either during the Virtual Network Template instantiation or just updating the Virtual Network.{{< /alert >}}
+Note that for using the newly created Virtual Network, the user needs to define an Address Range either during the Virtual Network Template instantiation or just by updating the Virtual Network.{{< /alert >}}

 You can also manage your Virtual Networks Templates using [Sunstone UI Interface]({{% relref "../../control_plane_configuration/graphical_user_interface/fireedge_sunstone#fireedge-sunstone" %}}).
 Select the **Networks Template** tab to create and operate your Virtual Networks Templates in a user-friendly way.